 What is DIBS?

-How does DIBS benefit home buyers?
+How does it benefit home buyers?

-Using the money to invest in assets with the potential to grow more wealth during the construction period.
+- Using the money to invest in assets with the potential to grow more wealth during the construction period.

-Putting the money in a fixed deposit account to generate interest which could be used to pay off the home loan faster or renovate the home upon completion.
+- Putting the money in a fixed deposit account to generate interest which could be used to pay off the home loan faster or renovate the home upon completion.

 Where to find properties with DIBS?

-A word of caution on DIBS
+A word of caution

-NOTE: If a home buyer makes absolutely NO payment at all other than the initial deposit for a home during the construction period; that is known as the Built-Then-Sell (“BTS”) concept.
+NOTE: If a home buyer makes absolutely no payment at all other than the initial deposit for a home during the construction period; that is known as the Built-Then-Sell (BTS) concept.

-In DIBS, the end-financing loans are disbursed to the developers in stages during the construction process hence, the buyers are left with partially disbursed loans to settle should the project becomes abandoned halfway.
+In DIBS, the end-financing loans are disbursed to the developers in stages during the construction process hence, the buyers are left with partially disbursed loans to settle should the project becomes abandoned midway.
 This is something that all home buyers should take note of!